Facts & Considerations: Abortion — Which Type of Anesthesia?

 Varying degrees of sedation can be used during an abortion.
 While general anesthesia (deep sedation) is still the norm in some countries, waking sedation is preferred in most clinics.

 IV sedation, also known as twilight sleep, is used to reduce anxiety and pain.
-You will be sedated, but responsive; awake, but not as aware of what is going on around you.
-Breathing is unassisted.
+The medication causes you to be sedated but responsive, awake but not as aware of what is going on around you.
+Breathing is unassisted. - Deep Sedation

-Whenever undergoing a surgical procedure under sedation (including an abortion), you will need to be accompanied - since you will not be permitted to drive for the remainder of the day.
-You may also feel shaky and should rest as much as possible.
+Whenever undergoing a surgical procedure under sedation (including an abortion), it is necessary to be accompanied since driving is not permitted for the remainder of the day.
+Additionally, rest is essential for recuperation.

 How Long Does an Abortion Under Sedation Take?

 Right before the procedure, a sedative and anesthetic are injected intravenously.
 Terminating a pregnancy via vacuum aspiration takes about 15 minutes.
-Therefore, the anesthesia doesn't have to be very strong.
-While under sedation, you feel virtually no sensation of pain.
+Therefore, the anesthesia is not very strong.
+While under sedation, there is virtually no sensation of pain.

-When the procedure is complete, the anesthesiologist will rouse you.
-At this point, you may feel mild to moderate pain, usually lasting up to half an hour.
-At first, you may feel dizzy or lightheaded.
+When the procedure is complete, the anesthesiologist will rouse the woman.
+At this point, mild to moderate pain is common, usually lasting up to half an hour.
+Initial dizziness or lightheadedness can be expected.

-After the procedure, you will remain in a recovery room for at least half an hour.
-When you feel reasonably stable, you will be released to go home.
+After the procedure, it is normal to remain in a recovery room for at least half an hour.
+When the woman feels reasonably stable, she will be released to go home.

 Abortion Under Local Anesthetic

-In contrast to general anesthesia, you are fully conscious under local anesthesia, and also more aware than under conscious sedation.
+In contrast to general anesthesia, the woman is fully conscious under local anesthesia and also more aware than under conscious sedation.
 Only the sensation of cervical pain is suppressed or reduced.

-Before using local anesthetics, your doctor will discuss all necessary medical information with you.
+Before using local anesthetics, the doctor will discuss any necessary medical information.

 Sedation vs. Local Anesthesia Abortion